StevenTammen/steventammen.com/content/about-the-author.md

 ### Other organizational and institutional entanglements

-I am a member of the [Phi Beta Kappa Society](https://www.pbk.org/) back from when I graduated college, although I am not actively involved.
+I suppose I graduated college as a member of the [Phi Beta Kappa Society](https://www.pbk.org/), although I auto-delete their marketing emails, if that says anything about how much I care about it.

 Other than that, I do not have any other organizational or institutional entanglements.
 So, for example, I am not an active member of any advocacy groups, lobbyist groups, or corporate boards that might create conflicts of interest.

 ### Politics

 I am a member of neither political party in America.
-I certainly have opinions, but find politics distasteful, and am essentially apolitical.
-As a generalization, I dislike politicians, although I do recognize that the job of political leadership is necessary, and also difficult and thankless.
+I certainly have opinions, but find modern politics decidedly distasteful in general.
+In broad strokes, I dislike politicians (of all political persuasions) and view them as generally dishonest and problematically narcissistic, although I do recognize that the job of political leadership is necessary, and also difficult and thankless.

 Rather than getting personally tied up in politics, I instead attempt to live my individual life in accordance with integrity and justice, and let the wider issues fall where they may.

 ### Media sources

 I read multiple sides of most issues from publications across the political spectrum (e.g., the New York Times, Fox News).
-Usually the truth (inasmuch as the actual truth *ever* really shows up in the news) lies somewhere in the middle.
+Usually the truth (inasmuch as the actual truth *ever* really shows up in the mainstream media) lies somewhere in the middle.

-I am not very fond of the mainstream media due to widespread bias and lack of journalistic rigor (e.g., basic fact-checking).
-I often find the writing of non-affiliated individuals to be more insightful.
+I am not very fond of mainstream media sources due to widespread bias and lack of journalistic rigor (e.g., basic fact-checking).
+I often find the writing of non-affiliated individuals to be much less biased and much more insightful.

 ### Religion

 I am a Christian.
-While by choice I do not belong to any particular denomination or group, my beliefs can probably be fairly labeled as belonging to the classification of “non-denominational evangelical.”
+While by choice I do not belong to any particular denomination or group, my beliefs can probably be fairly labeled as belonging to the classification of "non-denominational evangelical."

 Despite being a Christian, I disagree with much done in the name of Christianity via organized religion.
 In fact, I generally view most of what passes for Christianity today as quite misguided.

-I [run a separate site](https://www.bibledocs.org/) that contains all of my writings on Christianity, if you’d like to read more about what exactly it is that I believe.
+I [run a separate site](https://www.bibledocs.org/) that contains all of my writings on Christianity, if you'd like to read more about what exactly it is that I believe.

-I don’t mix my Christianity with my politics because I don’t do politics.
+I don't mix my Christianity with my politics because I don't do politics.